 Studies have shown over and over again that dogs will eat grass even though their diets are complete in vitamins, minerals, and fiber.
 Even dogs eating adequate or excessive calories will also eat grass.

 Grass relieves stomach upset

-Popular belief is that dogs eat grass to relieve stomach upset.
+The popular belief is that dogs eat grass to relieve stomach upset.
 There is nothing to support this idea.
-Any dog that eats grass will throw-up grass, healthy or sick.
+Any dog that eats grass will throw up grass, healthy or sick.
 So eating and throwing up grass tells us nothing about how the dog’s stomach is feeling.
 That would be like us not feeling just right and eating something to make ourselves throw up and then saying our stomach is the problem because we threw up.

 They are like their wolf ancestors